r-grandorder/fgo-guides/events/gudaguda6_ryouma.md

 - Additional "Detective Missions" are also available
-  - Every time you complete an event quest, there's a chance to get up to 20 "Detective missions".
-The missions you get will depend on your "Detective Rank"
+  - Every time you complete an event quest, there's a chance to get some "Detective missions".
+  - The missions you get will depend on your "Detective Rank".
+  - You can keep up to 20 "Detective missions" at a time, there's a red button on the mission page to discard any mission that you don't want to do (e.g. to get a better ranking mission).
   - Completing these will give you rewards and increase your "Detective Rank".
   - Increasing your "Detective rank" improves the rewards you can get from the "Detective Missions".
-  - These can be done repeatedly.
+  - There is no limit on how many missions you can do.

 ![Nobu!](https://cdn.discordapp.com/attachments/825747387825389589/910419166241112094/nobudermissinghead.gif)